 - Quizlet Ch4 – to intro vocab

-- Reader’s Theater – students worked in groups to write a script of the short, action packed chapter and performed for class
+- Reader’s Theater – students worked in groups to write a script of the short, action packed chapter and perform for class.

 Chapter 5 – Una escuela muy bonita